akeneo/pim-api-docs/content/tutorials/guides/how-to-collect-product-variations.md

 ```

 Again, treat each product like a simple product.
-Please refer to the guided tutorial <a href="/tutorials/how-to-get-families-and-attributes.html" target="_blank" rel="noopener noreferrer">How to get families and attributes</a>
+Please refer to the guided tutorial <a href="/tutorials/how-to-get-families-and-attributes.html" target="_blank" rel="noopener noreferrer">How to get families, family variants, and attributes</a>

 ### Use case 2: Collect product variation information - set it all on 1 level